microsoft/industry/fsi/solutions/bankingCustomerEngagement/readme.md

 Key capabilities of the Banking Customer Engagement scenario include:

-* **Contact view**: Provides an holistic overview of the customer including their personal details, life moments, financial holdings, credit & debit cards.
+* **Contact snapshot**: Provides an holistic overview of the customer including their personal details, life moments, financial holdings, credit & debit cards.
 This allows respresentatives to get a full financial picture of the client and enables an enhanced and personalized client experience.
 * **Enhanced conversation view**: The holistic contact view can be places side-by-side with customer cases, timelines and conversation summaries to provide a comprehensive experience for the customer representative and imrpove their decision making.
 * **Monitor agent**: Dashboards allow agents, shift managers and general managers to get an overview of various insights depending on their requirements.
 Dashboards can present active cases, conversations, and more.
 * **Agent script**: Enables agent scripts to address customer specific issues.
 Own scripts and rules can be integrated.